misteraddons/MiSTercadeV1/README.md

 ## SNAC
 Built-in SNAC is intended for light guns, but works with controllers as well.
 The usual caveats with SNAC apply - can't control OSD menu, 1 player, no native arcade controls, etc.

+## MiSTercade Versus
+MiSTercade VS uses the MiSTercade V1 controller firmware.
+Whatever mapping you set for your main MiSTercade will be inherited by the Versus cabinet.

 ## Built-in Switches
 | DIP Switch | Left Position | Right Position |
 | --- | --- | --- |